 However, it can be challenging to purchase a home, especially when we do not have sufficient money for a down payment.
 It can also be challenging to unlock the equity you’ve built in a home you own, either to upgrade that home or to invest in a business or pay off debts.

-Let’s take a look at the Unison platform, so you can determine if it is a good fit for your financial needs.
+With that in mind, let’s take a look at the Unison, so you can determine if it is a good fit for your financial needs.

 Onto our Unison review!